Building A Budget With Allocations - All Flexibility Levels

 - Cultural competency

-DL programs serve as a service delivery model for English learners and a means to acquire a language other than English for native English speakers.
-Please note that any DL English learners whose home language is not Spanish must receive additional ESL services.
+DL programs serve as a service delivery model for multilingual learners and a means to acquire a language other than English for native English speakers.
+Please note that any DL multilingual learners whose home language is not Spanish must receive additional ESOL services.

 As a reminder, DL requirements by grade band are:

-- PK-5: It is required that DL programs provide a minimum of 50% of content area instruction including literacy in Spanish be taught at each grade level.
+- PK-5: It is required that DL programs provide a minimum of 50% of content area instruction, including literacy, in Spanish at each grade level.

-This funding allocation recognizes that students learning in a new language have specific and additional instructional needs and schools with language learning programs require administrative and instructional supports not needed in monolingual programming.
-Spanish Language Learners will generate funds to support the programmatic needs.
+This funding allocation recognizes that students learning in a new language have specific and additional instructional needs and that schools with language learning programs require administrative and instructional supports not needed in monolingual programming.
+Spanish language learners will generate funds to support the programmatic needs.

-Schools that are recognized as Dual Language Programs by DCPS through meeting DCPS Dual Language Non-Negotiables receive funding for Dual Language programming as a program grant.
-Funds are allocated differently based on whether schools have One-Way (>70% Non-ELs) or Two-Way (≥30% ELs) DL Programs.
-Schools will receive a program grant allocation based on students at the school following the methodology in the chart below.
+Schools that are recognized as Dual Language programs by DCPS through meeting DCPS Dual Language non-negotiables receive funding for Dual Language programming as a program grant.
+Funds are allocated differently based on whether schools have One-Way (>70% Non-MLs) or Two-Way (≥30% MLs) DL Programs.
+Schools will receive a program grant allocation based on the methodology in the chart below.
 Principals can budget for personnel and non-personnel items at their discretion in support of DL programming.

 Budgeting Recommendations

-Dual Language Program Grant funds are allocated to support DL programs in implementing Program plans, such as supplementing Spanish literacy instruction and language development, ensuring linguistic equity, professional learning specific to DL, and family engagement specific to bilingual learners.
+Dual Language program grant funds are allocated to support DL programs in implementing their DL Program plans, such as supplementing Spanish literacy instruction and language development, ensuring linguistic equity, professional learning specific to DL, and family engagement specific to bilingual learners.

 Personnel Spending Recommendations